jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Answer this yourself, what is more concerning in your daily life.
 If you sprain your ankle or if your water pipes freeze and burst while you're on vacation.
 Our ancestors might get caught by a lion on the first scenario, but today you'd likely shrug it off, call-in sick, and watch Netflix for a few days.
 But the second may cause you to go bankrupt.
 I should know, I had to deny those claims because the homeowner broke an unknown condition of their insurance policy.
 If the homeowner was technologically self-aware enough to turn the home's water off—a two minute job—they'd save themselves years of hardships and earn a wink from evolution.

 Yet, we do not study the "extended phenotype" part of ourselves.
 We are barely conscious of our technological identities and do not proactively evolve powers to keep evolution happy.
 How many people identify with their gender, race, or heritage, in comparison to the tools they use to collect resources?
+Technological identity is who we really are when we strip away labels—it's the tools we each use, the problems we solve, and the ways we adapt to survive and thrive in a constantly changing world.

-We are the raccoons using technology we come across who thinks their raccoon eyes or parental linage is the reason for success.
+Being unaware or clueless about most modern tools, we are like raccoons using technology we come across whilst thinking give things like genetics, education, or parenting the reason for our success and failure.
 As evolution punishes us for our ignorance, we must look in the mirror and be honest about what we see...

 A person who rants and chants about human genes and/or personality, but is in reality fighting to control tools, even ones as simple as a pencil.